MWGiel/Cybersecurity-notes/notes/CWES_HTB_Notes/API_Attacks.md

 ## Server Side Request Forgery
 A web API is vulnerable to Server-Side Request Forgery (SSRF) (also known as Cross-Site Port Attack (XPSA)) if it uses user-controlled input to fetch remote or local resources without validation.
 SSRF flaws occur when an API fetches a remote resource without validating the user-supplied URL.
 This allows an attacker to coerce the application to send a crafted request to an unexpected destination (especially local ones), bypassing firewalls or VPNs.

+# Prevention
+To mitigate the SSRF vulnerability, the /api/v1/supplier-companies/certificates-of-incorporation POST and /api/v1/supplier-companies PATCH endpoints must strictly prohibit file URIs that point to local resources on the server other than the intended ones.
+Implementing validation checks to ensure that file URIs only point to permissible local resources is crucial, which in this case is within the wwwroot/SupplierCompaniesCertificatesOfIncorporations/ folder.

+Furthermore, the /api/v1/supplier-companies/{ID}/certificates-of-incorporation GET endpoint must be configured to serve content exclusively from the designated folder wwwroot/SupplierCompaniesCertificatesOfIncorporations.
+This ensures that only certificates of incorporation are accessible and that local resources or files outside this directory are never exposed.
+Additionally, this acts as a safeguard, if in case the validations performed by the /api/v1/supplier-companies/certificates-of-incorporation POST and /api/v1/supplier-companies PATCH endpoints fail.